groue/GRMustache/guides/sample_code/number_formatting.md

      First, we attach a NSNumberFormatter instance to those sections.
 This is done by setting NSNumberFormatter instances to corresponding keys in the data object that we will render.
-We'll use a NSDictionary for storing the data, but you can use any other container.
+We'll use a NSDictionary for storing the data, but you can use any other KVC-compliant container.

      The NSNumberFormatter instances will never be rendered: GRMustache considers them as "true" objects that will trigger the rendering of the